-- Big Data Analytics – Improvement in data analytics has allowed Oil and Gas Companies to increase their volume and variety of certain data, as well as allowed them to generate a huge amount of information from 3D seismic surveys and oil drilling and production.
-The data can be analyzed by the companies to improve decision making and make improvements to existing technologies, safety procedures, and efficiencies.
+- Big Data Analytics – Improvement in data analytics has allowed Oil and Gas Companies to increase their volume and variety of certain data, as well as allowing them to generate a huge amount of information from 3D seismic surveys and oil drilling and production.
+The data can be analyzed by the companies to improve decision-making and make improvements to existing technologies, safety procedures, and efficiencies.

-- Drones – Drones enable Oil and Gas Companies to monitor facilities, carry small objects, and take ariel photographs of production facilities.
+- Drones – Drones enable Oil and Gas Companies to monitor facilities, carry small objects, and take aerial photographs of production facilities.

 How Technology Improves Security Within The Oil and Gas Industry

 The development of new technology and software has allowed Oil and Gas companies to more easily monitor and maintain all of their facilities and supplies.
 Much of this new technology enhances the safety and security of employees by minimizing human exposure to hazardous situations before they occur.
 The increasing use of drones, robots, and automation is reducing the need for contractors to work in close proximity to safety hazards.

 - Automated drones are able to survey pipelines and large onshore sites without the need for a human operator.
 Other drones are used to reduce the need for human inspection, cleaning, and painting of above-ground structures like flare stacks.

 - Cutting-edge robotics that are in development may provide even greater benefits to Oil and Gas Companies looking to improve on-site safety and security.

 - Automation in the Oil and Gas Industry involves using automatic or semi-automatic machines instead of individuals to drill, inspect, and maintain equipment in high-risk facilities and reduces human error.